• Skip to primary navigation

 I was pleasantly surprised at the flavor and aroma of this spiced tea.
 I've only made it hot, and it is delicious!
 But I know it would also be excellent served over ice.

-Apple Tea Latte
+Apple Cinnamon Tea Latte

 apple tea spiced topped with whipped cream in 2 glasses

-Brew up this excellent apple cinnamon tea and turn it into a tea latte by topping with whipped cream and sharing it with a friend.
+Brew this excellent apple cinnamon tea and turn it into a tea latte by topping it with whipped cream and sharing it with a friend.
 They will love it and love you for sharing.

 Be sure to use a good quality specialty tea for the best flavor possible.
 Let's spice it up!